S.A.F.E. Shotgun Team

-Monroe County 4-H offers a Shotgun Team for youth in 7th-12th grade.
-Sign up for Shotgun is in November.
-Practices begin in January.
-Practices are held on Sundays at the Meadows Gun Club in Forsyth.
-If you have interest in becoming a part of the Shotgun Team please contact Heather Hardin at firstname.lastname@example.org
+Monroe County 4-H offers a Shotgun Team for youth in 6th-12th grade.
+Registration for Shotgun is Friday, December 2nd.
+Spots are limited.
+Membership cost is $235.
+This cost can be broken down into two payments, $117.50 at time of registration and the remainder $117.50 at the mandatory parent meeting on January 9th or 10th.
+Only one meeting must be attended.
+Our first practice is Sunday, January 22nd at 2:00pm .
+Practices are held every Sunday at the Meadows Gun Club in Forsyth, 2-4pm.
+If you have interest in becoming a part of the Shotgun Team please contact Rachel Frisbie at email@example.com.

 Project S.A.F.E.
 Objectives